mikerouse/voxtorrent/README.md

 ## sponsorship

-although this sotware's code is open source and free to anyone to implement, we rely on donations to keep maintaining it. if you value our way of reaching decision makers please consider supporting us.
+we rely on donations to keep maintaining this app. if you value our way of reaching decision makers please consider [supporting us](https://github.com/sponsors/mikerouse).

 ## security vulnerabilities